Scuba diving inAlona and Panglao Island

 After arriving in Cebu airport, head over to the Cebu Port Authority – a 30 minute taxi ride is easiest.
 From there, take a fast craft to Tagbilaran City on Bohol.
 There are 3 fast ferry companies to choose from; Weesam Express and 2Go from Pier 4 and Oceanjet from Pier 1.
 The journey time to Tagbilaran City is 2 hours and ticket prices vary between 1st class, indoors with air conditioning, and 2nd class with covered benches on deck.

 Once at Tagbilaran City, there are a couple of transport options to Alona; a tricycle, the Philippine version of a rickshaw being the cheapest but necessitation some negotiation on price; alternatively there are air-conditioned vans looking for your business at more of a premium.
 Some of the resorts are based along the pedestrian-only beachfront som once at Alona, ask your driver for help with bags.

-As a major tourist destination for non-diving and diving tourists, Alona has plenty of different accommodation to offer, from small hometsays to big resorts.
+As a major tourist destination for both non-diving and diving tourists, Alona has plenty of different accommodation to offer, from small hometsays to big resorts.
 Most are close to the beaches but there are also other options on the coast road around Panglao away from the busier areas.
-Dive centres normally work in conjunction with particular hotels and can assist with bookings.
-There are also several companies, such as Genesis, that offers both diving and accommodation.
+Alona beach dive shops normally work in conjunction with particular hotels and can assist with bookings.
+There are also several companies that offer both diving and accommodation.
 The dive centers in Alona beach typically aren’t as pricey as many other destinations in the Philippines, so it’s a great base for those traveling on a budget.